rsperberg/frontend-javascript-exercises-1/03-debugging-code/02_Unexpected_Token/README.md

 A missing `};` is one type of syntax error, but there are others where we might have a missing quotation or a missing closing parenthesis.
 Anytime we see a syntax error it's because we've either missed a keyword or had an extra keyword or character somewhere in our code.

-Add the missing curly brace and semicolon on a new line after the 'return' statement to pass the test.
+Add the missing curly brace and semicolon on a new line after the `return` statement to pass the test.